nasa/openmct/docs/src/architecture/Platform.md

 * _DOM_: The rendered HTML document, composed from HTML templates which have been processed by AngularJS and will be updated by AngularJS to reflect changes from the presentation layer.
+User interactions are initiated from here and invoke behavior in the presentation layer.
 * [_Presentation layer_](#presentation-layer): The presentation layer
   is responsible for updating (and providing information to update) the displayed state of the application.
 The presentation layer consists